Adjustable Gastric Band

 - Reduction of associated health conditions

-- Least invasive approach
+- Less invasive approach

 - No stomach stapling, cutting or intestinal rerouting

-- Slower weight loss than gastric bypass
+- Slower weight loss than gastric bypass or sleeve gastrectomy

-- Less overall weight loss than gastric bypass
+- Less overall weight loss than gastric bypass or sleeve gastrectomy

 - More follow-up is required for band adjustments to obtain the maximum weight loss

 - Highest rate of re-operations for late complications or problems

 - Intolerance of certain foods such as breads, pasta, or thick cut or dry meats

 Need to know more?
 Learn about Laparoscopic gastric banding in our health encyclopedia or read our Weight Loss Surgery FAQ